stenstorp/aljos/README.md

 Written by Petros Koutoupis in 2018, LJOS was written as a guide to creating the most basic Linux based operating system as possible (within reason), inspired by Linux From Scratch (LFS). https://www.linuxjournal.com/content/diy-build-custom-minimal-linux-distribution-source

 This project aims to make the building of LJOS automatic and trivially extendable and updatable.
-Please feel free to fork this project to create your own minimal (or not so minimal) Linux based perating system!
+Please feel free to fork this project to create your own minimal (or not so minimal) Linux based operating system!

+## NOTES
+- Support is currently limited to the x86_64 architecture and uses default configurations for busybox and the kernel.
+This will be changed in the future.
+- This project currently only creates a root filesystem that can be chrooted into.
+Additional, more easily distribuable formats will be added in the future.